William D. Ford Federal Direct Loan Program

 - Stafford Subsidised: Fixed max value, No interest charged while in school

 - Stafford Unsubsidised: Fixed max value, Interest charged while in school

 - PLUS Loan: Max value set by School (Cost of Attendance), Interest charged while in school.Undergraduates may borrow up to $12,500 in subsidised or unsubsidised loans under the Stafford Loan programme; amounts vary according to the year of study and whether a student is applying as an independent or as a dependent.

 Graduate students can borrow up to $20,500 in Stafford unsubsidised loans to help fund their education at MU.
 Graduate students are not eligible for subsidised loans.
 It is possible to take out Grad PLUS loans to make up any shortfall in the student's cost of attendance.

-Click here: Annual and Aggregate Limits for Subsidized and Unsubsidized Loans to see a table demonstrating the maximum amounts that can be borrowed and interest rates.
+Click here to see the maximum amounts that can be borrowed and interest rates.

 It is not possible to receive US federal loans if registered as a Maynooth University student and be based in the US doing research.
 Federal Aid funding does not cover studies in a country outside of your institution’s location unless the funding covers undertaking eligible programs within an eligible institution.
 For example, students undertaking their degree programme with Maynooth University can study abroad for a semester or year long programme, but the host institution must also be certified with the US Department of Education, and the institution must be outside of the US.